Skip to content

 The cleanest piece of photophobia neuroscience in the last two decades came out of Rami Burstein's lab at Harvard.
 In a 2010 Nature Neuroscience paper, Noseda, Kainz, Burstein and colleagues asked a question that had been hanging in the air for years: why does light make a migraine headache worse, including in people who are otherwise blind?

 The headline finding is that the brain has two largely separate ways of using retinal signals.
 The familiar one — the image-forming pathway — runs from rods and cones through the lateral geniculate nucleus to visual cortex, producing the experience of seeing.
-The other is a non-image-forming pathway built around a small class of cells called intrinsically photosensitive retinal ganglion cells, or ipRGCs. ipRGCs contain a pigment called melanopsin, are most sensitive to short-wavelength light around 480 nm, and project to brain regions that have nothing to do with conscious vision: the suprachiasmatic nucleus (the circadian clock), the olivary pretectal nucleus (the pupillary light reflex), and — Noseda et al.'s key finding — a population of dura-sensitive neurons in the posterior thalamus that relay pain signals from the meninges to the cortex (Noseda et al., 2010).
+The other is a non-image-forming pathway built around a small class of cells called intrinsically photosensitive retinal ganglion cells, or ipRGCs. ipRGCs contain a pigment called melanopsin, are most sensitive to short-wavelength light around 480 nm, and project to brain regions that have nothing to do with conscious vision: the suprachiasmatic nucleus (the circadian clock), the olivary pretectal nucleus (the pupillary light reflex), and — Noseda et al.'s key finding — a population of dura-sensitive neurons in the posterior thalamus that relay pain signals from the meninges (the membranes wrapping the brain) to the cortex (Noseda et al., 2010).2

 That last projection is the photophobia circuit.
 Light hitting the retina is, in this pathway, not "an image" — it is a modulating input to a pain-processing pipeline.
 In a sensitised brain (mid-attack migraine, persistent post-concussion changes) that modulation registers as pain, or as exacerbation of pain already in progress.
 The 2010 paper made the case by showing that blind people who had lost rods and cones but retained ipRGC function still experienced light-driven worsening of migraine headache, while those who had lost the entire optic nerve did not.